A Complete Beginner’s Guide To The GNU ARM Toolchain!

 Loading the executable binary onto microcontroller’s flash memory

 To load the program onto the flash and to debug microcontrollers come with a special peripheral known as the debug controller.
-The protocol implemented may differ between manufacturers but the 2 famous protocols are SWD and JTAG which you can read about in the other article I wrote on it in the link below.
+The protocol implemented may differ between manufacturers but the 2 famous protocols are SWD and JTAG.
+If you are interested in learning more about JTAG and SWD I suggest you read my other article in the link below.